 Have a child who loves outdoors?
 Then is one baking soda experiment you cannot miss.
 Add some art to the outdoor fun with fizzing sidewalk paint.

-Here is an activity for a construction crazy child to inspire the little engineer inside her/him.
+Here is a science activity for a construction crazy child to inspire the little engineer inside her/him.

 17. Erupting Volcano Slime